 The ARC is convened on an as needed basis and is comprised of the student's faculty advisor (chairperson) and those core faculty members with first-hand knowledge to best support development of support plans.
-The ARC will gather relevant information, consider requests, make recommendations, and take action related to: 1) academic rules, regulations, and performance, knowledge, skill, and professional behavior commensurate with program expectations and requirements, the student will be invited to attend an ARC meeting and a formal Learning Contract will be developed.
+The ARC will gather relevant information, consider requests, make recommendations, and take action related to: 1) academic rules, regulations, and performance, 2) violations of student conduct (Code of Citizenship), including issues of safety, 3) student grievances, 4) dismissal and re-admission of students, and 5) other issues impacting student performance or progression.
+If a student is not demonstrating consistent development in knowledge, skill, and professional behavior commensurate with program expectations and requirements, the student will be invited to attend an ARC meeting and a formal Learning Contract will be developed.
 The primary objective of this process is to identify areas of needed improvement and provide support to ensure student success.